tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 From this line, one can establish the type of mouse event (`WHEEL`), the x/y coordinates at which it occurred (`@407,370`), and the number of scroll increments (`count:1`).
 If you added an `e` argument to one the other mouse functions, the `button` value would be some other integer.
 For example, a `mousePressed(e)` upon left-click would display something like `<MouseEvent PRESS@407,370 count:1 button:37>`.

-We do not want to paint while adjusting brush size, so the `prevpaintmode` variable is used temporarily store the current mode (`free`) while it is switched to `select`.
+We do not want to paint while adjusting brush size, so the `paintmode` is switched to `select`.
 This way, it can be switched back once the adjustment is complete.
 Recall that the switch-back happens in the `draw` loop.

 The `e.count` is used to retrieve the number of scroll increments from the mouse event.
 However, some there are some checks in place (`if` statements) to ensure that the size remains within a range of between `3` and `45`.